openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         If you set the variable to "minimal", you need to ensure SSTATE_MIRRORS
-         is set in the SDK's configuration to enable the artifacts to be fetched as needed.
+         If you set the variable to "minimal", you need to ensure :term:`SSTATE_MIRRORS` is set in the SDK's configuration to enable the artifacts to be fetched as needed.

    :term:`SDK_HOST_MANIFEST`
       The manifest file for the host part of the SDK.
 This file lists all